ist-dsi/mattermost-cookbook/README.md

 Usage
 =====

 Using this cookbook is relatively straightforward.
 It is recommended to create a project or organization specific [wrapper cookbook](https://www.chef.io/blog/2013/12/03/doing-wrapper-cookbooks-right/) and add the desired recipes to the run list of a node.
-Adjust any attributes as desired.
+Adjust any attributes (listed below) as desired.

 Attributes
 ==========